robertbraeutigam/scan/README.md

 All value types are defined in 1 byte, where the byte itself is organized as follows:
 - Bit 7-5: The size of the value
-- Bit 4-0: The value type _for this given size_.
-I.e. the actual type is defined by the whole byte, not just this part.
+- Bit 4-0: How the bytes are to be interpreted.

 The size of the value may be the following:
 * 0 = Value will start with an max 8-byte VLI that will define its size.